lmparppei/BeatPlugins/README.md

 ### Document Model

 Beat parser uses `Line` and `Scene` objects to store the screenplay content.
-To manipulate the document, you make direct changes to the plain-text screenplay content and parse your changes. `Line` object contains useful information about the parsed line, such as line type, position, if it is a Title Page element etc. The `string` property contains its plain-text contents.
+To manipulate the document, you make direct changes to the plain-text screenplay content and parse your changes. `Line` object contains useful information about the parsed line, such as line type, position, if it is a Title Page element etc. `line.string` contains the plain-text contents.

 `Scene` is more of an abstraction.
-It's used to determine where a scene starts, its total length in characters, its color and if it is visible or not.
-Its `string` property contains the scene heading.
+It's used to determine where a scene starts, its total length in characters, its color and if it is visible or not. `scene.string` property contains the scene heading.
+A `Scene` object can be either a normal scene heading, section heading (of any level) or a synopsis line.
+You can filter out sections and synopsis lines by using `Beat.scenes()`.

+You **cannot** add text by manipulating these objects, and the plugin API won't let you do that, either, as the values are read-only.
+If you want to add, remove or replace some text in the screenplay, you will need to add it manually using indexes.

 ### Adding and Removing Content

 `Beat.addString(String, index)` – add string at some index
-`Beat.replaceRange(index, length, string)` – replace a range with a string (which can be empty)
+`Beat.replaceRange(index, length, string)` – replace a range with a string (which can be empty to remove text)

-`Beat.parse()` – parse changes you've made and update the lines/scenes arrays
+Any changes you make are directly represented in the `Line` objects.
+That's why you can iterate through lines, make changes on the run, and the positions are kept up to date during iteration, as long as you don't add multiple lines.

 ### Lines

 **PLEASE NOTE:** You can't just make changes to the line string objects.
-Every change to the screenplay has to go through the parser, which means using `Beat.addString`, `Beat.replaceRange` etc. to change the document and then parsing your changes.
-Just read values and never change them.
+Every change to the screenplay has to go through the parser, which means using `Beat.addString`, `Beat.replaceRange` etc. to change the document.
+Never change the values, just read them.

-Lines array contains all the lines in the script as objects.
+`Beat.lines()` array contains all the lines in the script as objects.
+This is not a copy of the array, but the actual line array from parser.
 A line object contains multiple values, including but not limited to:

 `line.string` —	string content
 `line.position` — starting index of line